 The relationship between Tenneco and Öhlins actually began in 1998 when the two companies began working together to develop electronic valve technology for automotive applications.
 In 2003, Tenneco and Öhlins jointly launched the first CES shock absorbers as standard equipment on the Volvo S60R performance car.

 Today, Tenneco is a proud steward of more than 30 of the industry’s most widely known and respected automotive brands.
-We’re one company, made up of four diverse and complementary business groups – Ride Performance, Motorparts, Clean Air and Powertrain – each with their own rich heritage, strong identity and distinct value proposition.
+We’re one company, made up of four diverse and complementary business groups – Performance Solutions, Motorparts, Clean Air and Powertrain – each with their own rich heritage, strong identity and distinct value proposition.

 We serve our global aftermarket and original equipment customers with design, engineering, manufacturing and distribution capabilities, an advantaged global end-to-end supply chain and a portfolio of market leading brands, products and technologies.